shijuanchen/forest_degradation_georgia/README.md

 # CCDC-SMA Guidance

-### 02/23/2022 Updates: A script called "Create_grid" has been added to allow users to create grids.
+### Updates (02/23/2022): A script called "Create_grid" has been added to allow users to create grids.

 Author: Shijuan Chen
 Date: 02/23/2022